expectedbehavior/acts_as_archival/README.md

 ## Thanks

-ActsAsParanoid and PermanentRecords were both inspirations for this
+ActsAsParanoid and PermanentRecords were both inspirations for this:
 http://github.com/technoweenie/acts_as_paranoid
 http://github.com/fastestforward/permanent_records